Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Do banks lend to foreigners for homes in Bandung in 2026?

-The most common eligibility requirement determining whether a foreigner qualifies for a mortgage in Bandung is having KITAS-level residency and a verifiable income source, preferably Indonesia-based employment or well-documented overseas income that the bank can assess.
+The single most common eligibility requirement that determines whether a foreigner qualifies for a Bandung home loan is having a valid KITAS (limited stay permit) and verifiable income, either a local salary from an Indonesian employer or well-documented overseas income that the bank is willing to assess.

 Which banks are most foreigner-friendly in Bandung in 2026?